Law

 Chaplains provide support and spiritual Guidance for law enforcement

-and staff personnel through:
+officers and staff personnel through

 MINISTRY

-with law enforcement personnel and staff.
+contact with law enforcement personnel and staff.
 They build trusting

 relationships and establish credibility.
 Riding with the officers